Girlfriend broke it off — Am I stalking?

 Dear Home Alone,

-While the legal definition of stalking may vary depending upon where you are, the Stalking Resource Center defines the act as: “a course of conduct directed at a specific person that would cause a reasonable person to feel fear.”
+While the legal definition of stalking may vary depending upon where you live, the United States Department of Justice defines stalking as “a pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to feel fear.”
 More specific examples of stalking include:

-- Giving or sending gifts, messages (written or electronic) that are unwanted.
+- Giving or sending gifts or messages (written or electronic) that are unwanted

 Adapted from the Stalking Resource Center.

 If you continue, it would be within your ex-girlfriend’s rights to notify the police and get an order of protection that would not allow you to have contact with her, be on her property, or come within a certain distance of her.
-The order would be served to you, and once you have seen it, if you violate the terms, you could be arrested (something that won't help your situation).
-If you are both students at a university or college and she chooses to notify campus officials, there may be additional procedures and sanctions involved.
+She may record these repeated instances of showing up at her place, calling her, and bothering her in other ways to use as evidence for an order of protection.
+The order would be served to you, and once you have seen it, if you violate the terms, you could be arrested and even face potential jail time.
+If you’re both students at a university or college and she chooses to notify campus officials, there may be additional procedures and sanctions involved.
 What may result can significantly impact your academic future.
-If you are a student at Columbia, you may be interested in knowing more about the University’s Gender-Based Misconduct Policy that this type of behavior falls under.
-Additional information and resources can be found at Columbia’s Title IX website.

-What you are describing is serious.
+What you’re describing is serious.
 For the time being, and possibly forever, you'll need to leave your ex-girlfriend alone.
-Whatever her reasons for breaking up with you, it is clear that she is not willing to discuss them with you right now.
-Rather than pursuing the reasons for your breakup or why your ex is not interested in talking, this may be a good time to focus on you, your feelings, and finding a way to move on.
-Have you considered talking with a counselor or a therapist about coping with your feelings?
-Columbia students can make an appointment by contacting Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+Whatever her reasons for breaking up with you, it’s clear that she isn’t willing to discuss them with you right now.
+Rather than pursuing the reasons for your breakup or why your ex isn’t interested in talking, this may be a good time to focus on you, your feelings, and finding a way to move on.
+You may find it helpful to speak with a mental health professional about how to cope with your feelings about the breakup and how to move forward in a healthy manner.

 Pursuing a calm approach that allows you to focus on the future, while giving your ex the space she requests, can only help you both in the long term.